yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * --output, -o

-  Specify the name of the output file.
+  specifies the name of the output file.

   If omitted, either the name of the source directory or the base name of the main module is taken, with a postfix '`.rbz`' is appended.